Skip to content

 Distributed Data Structures

-One client SDK over a dozen-plus distributed structures: maps, queues, sets, topics, CRDTs, a Snowflake ID generator, and CP primitives.
+One client SDK covers more than a dozen distributed structures: maps, queues, sets, topics, CRDTs, a Snowflake ID generator, and CP primitives.
 Production CP support is AtomicLong, Lock, and managed-session Semaphore.
 AtomicReference and Latch are not production-supported.
 The JSR-107 surface focuses on the cache-manager compatibility slice; full TCK compliance is not claimed.

 Zero Cache Dependencies